-Once a customers application is approved and it is his/her turn in the priority ranking, an IHWAP ceritified assessor will conduct an energy audit on the home to help determine the needs of the home.
-Areas that weatherization focuses on include: properly running and efficient heat source, attic and sidewall insulation, caulking and weatherstripping existing doors and windows, and conducting a blower door test that pulls air from the interior of the home to the outside.
+Once a customer's application is approved and it is their turn in the priority ranking, an IHWAP certified assessor will conduct an energy audit on the home to help determine the needs of the home.
+Areas that weatherization focuses on include: properly running and efficient heat source, attic and sidewall insulation, caulking and weather stripping existing doors and windows, and conducting a blower door test that pulls air from the interior of the home to the outside.
 This test allows the assessor to identify areas of air leakage, so that we may have the contractor seal up as many of those areas as possible.
 IHWAP is not a door or window replacement program.
 If a home has major structural or health & safety concerns, it will be deferred from IHWAP.

 When funds are available, work will begin on all IHWAP assessment approved homes in the priority ranking order.
 The first contractor to the home is the Mechanical Contractor whom will complete any work to the heating system for your home.
 The other contractor will be the Architectural contractor whom will complete any insulating, caulking, and air sealing measures to make the home more air tight.
 After all work is complete on the home, a Quality Control Inspector (QCI), will conduct a final inspection on the home.
 The final inspection checks over the entire home to make sure that we did everything we could, within the IHWAP guidelines, to reduce the air leakage within the home.

 To be eligible for IHWAP, your income must be at or below the 200% poverty level over the past 90 days.
-The 30-day amount is listed to help calculate income easier:
+The income guidelines for Program Year 2023 are picture below: